dolthub/docs/content/products/doltlab/administrator.md

 <h1 id="customize-automated-emails">Customize automated emails</h1>

-Starting with DoltLab `v0.7.6`, DoltLab allows administrators to customize the automated emails their DoltLab instance sends to its users.
+Starting with DoltLab `v0.7.6`, and ending with `v1.1.1`, DoltLab allows administrators to customize the automated emails their DoltLab instance sends to its users.

+As of DoltLab >= `v2.0.0`, this feature is now exclusive to DoltLab Enterprise.

 Included in the DoltLab zip is a directory called `templates` that stores the [golang text template files](https://pkg.go.dev/text/template) your DoltLab instance will use to generate emails.
 Each file is named according to use case and the names of the files should NOT be changed.

 - `email/collabInvite.txt` sent to invite user to be a database collaborator.
 - `email/invite.txt` sent to invite a user to join an organization.